MaskSearch: Querying Image Masks at Scale

 \subsection{Filter-Verification Query Execution}

 Without loss of generality, in this section, we will show how \system accelerates the execution of a one-sided filter predicate $\texttt{CP}(mask, roi, (lv, uv)) > T$, denoted with $P$, as multiple one-sided filter predicates can be combined to form a complex predicate.
 In \cref{sec:generic-predicates}, we will show that our technique applies to accelerating predicates that are in the form of $\texttt{CP}(...) < T$ or involve multiple different \texttt{CP} functions, e.g., $\texttt{CP(...) < CP(...)}$.
+Aggregations and top-$k$ queries are discussed in \cref{sec:aggregation} and \cref{sec:top-k-queries}, respectively.

 \system takes as input a filter predicate $P$, and its goal is to find and return the $mask\_id$s of the masks that satisfy $P$.
 At a high level, \system executes the following workflow:

 \begin{itemize}[itemsep=1pt, topsep=1pt, leftmargin=12pt] \item \textbf{Filter stage}: filter out the masks that \textit{are guaranteed to fail} the predicate $P$, and add the masks that \textit{are guaranteed to satisfy} the predicate $P$ directly to the result set, before loading them from disk to memory. \item \textbf{Verification stage}: load the remaining unfiltered masks from disk to memory and verify them by applying predicate $P$.
 If a mask satisfies $P$, add it to the result set. \end{itemize}